mn-am/toxprint/README.md

 The ChemoTyper application was developed by MN-AM (Molecular Networks GmbH, Nurnberg, Germany and Altamira LLC, Columbus, OH, USA) under a contract from the U.S. FDA, Center for Food Safety and Applied Nutrition (CFSAN), Office of Food Additive Safety.
 The CSRML-based ToxPrint chemotypes were developed by MN-AM while Chihae Yang was working at US FDA CFSAN, hence both ChemoTyper and ToxPrint Chemotypes are donated for public use.

-Chemotype Editor was further developed by MN-AM with partial funds from Cosmetics Europe (ontology project) and IMI eTRANSAFE project.
+The Chemotype Editor was developed by MN-AM with partial funds from Cosmetics Europe (ontology project) and IMI2 project eTRANSAFE.
 We also recognize the special consultations on using the JSME editor developed by Peter Ertl (Novartis) and Bruno Bienfait (MN-AM).